Qumulo/docs/administrator-guide/qumulo-core/configuring-prometheus-grafana-metrics-api.md

 The following examples show basic graphing and alerting configurations.

 ### To Create a Throughput Graph
-This example explains how you can configure a Grafana graph to show total read and write throughput across your cluster.
+This example explains how to configure a Grafana graph to show total read and write throughput across your cluster.

 1. In Grafana, do one of the following: